fyrkov/refcards/AWS/ASG.md

 ### ASG - Auto scaling groups
-LBs and Auto scaling groups work well together, i.e. when ASG scales out the app, LB registers new instances.\
+ELBs and Auto scaling groups work well together, i.e. when ASG scales out the app, ELB registers new instances.\
 For that ASG needs to be attached during creation to ALB's TG or CLB.\
-Then if ASG scales out, new instances get register in LB automatically.
+Then if ASG scales out, new instances get registered in LB automatically.

 ASG is configured with:
 * min size, desired capacity, maximum size